baozi-technology/baozi-web/content/29-11-2019/index.md

 # Why do we need another business model to support financially a software library?

-I emphasize here that the following business model will apply to supporting financially your software library, not a standalone software.
+I emphasize here that the following business model will apply to software library, not standalone software.

 I believe that there is a way to avoid raising funds, a way that engage the whole community instead of having to hire plenty of developers.
 [Pieter Hintjens talked about it brillantly on his blog](http://hintjens.com/blog:27):